-So for example I know that Chris can’t cope with the taste, smell or texture of a lot of different foods, so if I’m making a meal I’ll avoid anything that include these ingredients.
+So, for example, I know that Chris can’t cope with the taste, smell or texture of a lot of different foods, so if I’m making a meal I’ll avoid anything that includes these ingredients.

 Not just in his meal but in mine too.

 Anything can be a trigger, but the main ones tend to be the 5 senses; Touch, Taste, Sight, Sound and Smell.

 Flashing lights, sudden loud noises, certain smells, physical contact from strangers, small spaces are just a few of the more common examples.